soph968/neural_networks_deep_learning/quiz_week_1.md

     - [ ] Neural Networks are a brand new field.
     - [x] We have access to a lot more data.
     - [x] Deep learning has resulted in significant improvements in important applications such as online advertising, speech recognition, and image recognition.

+   Note: The development of hardware, perhaps especially GPU computing, has significantly improved deep learning algorithms' performance.
+   Note: The digitalization of our society has played a huge role in this.

 3. Recall this diagram of iterating over different ML ideas.
 Which of the statements below are true?
 (Check all that apply.)

     - [x] Being able to try out ideas quickly allows deep learning engineers to iterate more quickly.